Healing-HeartBot/Healing-Heart-Bot/README.md

 If you mention the bot along with the hashtag #staystrongbb, it will take the content of your tweet and add it to the response database as a message that other users can then receive.

-You can also access the response bot on the front end by going to (FRONT END URL) and selecting a mood from the dropdown to get a response displayed on the page.
+You can also access the response bot on the front end by going to http://heartbotbb.herokuapp.com/ and selecting a mood from the dropdown to get a response displayed on the page.

 ## Seeding Response to Local Database
 * First make sure your database is empty before seeding in the data.
 Use a tool like MongoDB Compass to dump any collections currently in the database.